piyushmishra12/Fake-News-Detector/README.md

 ## Run:
 ### Mac OS:
 1. Run using any IDE.
-(I use spyder from Anaconda)
+(I use spyder from Anaconda), or
 2. Open terminal, cd into the folder and run `python fake.py`.